 One thing we can always count on is that April Showers brings May Flowers.
 To have a continual harvest of crops, you need to create your “rain showers.”

 Think of marketing as your “April showers.”
 Something that is going to enable you to have a bounty of harvestable crops.
 Only in this case, it is a continual thing opposed to a seasonal one.

 As I mentioned earlier, the lines between marketing and sales are being blurred.
-The mentality that sales goes over here and marketing sits in a corner over there is a concept that needs to be done away with.
-These two segments of business are now integrated and working wholly together.
+The mentality that sales go over here and marketing sits in a corner over there is a concept that needs to be done away with.
+These two segments of the business are now integrated and working wholly together.